jsherw/TCSS321/README.md

 Extra Credit Assignment for TCSS#321 Discrete Structures

+RuntimeTest.java : Driver program
+ArrayMaker : Class used by RuntimeTest for creating and filling arrays.

 Implements the three provided range algorithms, compares their runtime speeds in ms, and reports the results.

 For implementation, a seperate class was created to create an array of elements at different sizes.